rkcrisafi/Pastris/README.md

 - Press "p" to pause game
 - Use arrow keys to move a piece
 - Use arrow up to rotate a piece
+- Push space bar to drop a piece